 Past research has found that playing a classic prosocial video game resulted in heightened prosocial behavior when compared to a control group, whereas playing a classic violent video game had no effect.
 Given purported links between violent

-games and poor social behavior, this result is surprising.
+video games and poor social behavior, this result is surprising.
 Here our aim was to assess whether this finding may be due to the specific games used.
-That is, modern games are experienced differently from classic games (more immersion in virtual
+That is, modern games are experienced differently from classic games (more immersion in

 virtual environments, more connection with characters, etc.) and it may be that playing violent video games impacts prosocial behavior only when contemporary versions are used.